• DEBA R MOHANTY, September 11, 2014

 After the tragic downing of flight MH17, the US along with some major European countries has called for “hard-hitting sanctions” on Russia.
 The UK is pushing for tough “Tier 3” sanctions against Russia that could cover areas such as financial services, trade and energy exports.
 However, there are growing concerns that the strongest possible sanctions will be blocked by EU member states because of French arms sales as well as German dependence on fossil fuels from Russia.

-A recent New York Times editorial (India’s Role in the Nuclear Race), has recommended that the issue of India’s entry into the Nuclear Suppliers’ Group (NSG) be restricted till India “proves itself willing to take a leading role in halting the spread of the world’s most lethal weapons.”
-The editorial has premised India’s NSG membership upon fulfillment of three conditions: Signing the Comprehensive Test Ban Treaty (CTBT), halting production of fissile material and initiating negotiations
+A recent New York Times editorial (India’s Role in the Nuclear Races) has recommended that the issue of India’s entry into the Nuclear Suppliers Group (NSG) be restricted till India “proves itself willing to take a leading role in halting the spread of the world’s most lethal weapons.”
+The editorial has premised India’s NSG membership upon fulfilling three conditions: Signing the Comprehensive Test Ban Treaty (CTBT), halting production of fissile material and initiating negotiations with China and Pakistan to contain the nuclear arms race.

-Twitter, an online social networking and microblogging service was born in 2006.
-Interestingly, in a short span of time it has emerged as one of the most popular mediums of influence.
-This service at times also gets described as ‘SMS of Internet’.
-Like any other internet based services this amenity too has both positives and negatives.
-To judge the relevance of any such service it is also important to check the category of users using such services and their approach behind using it.
+Twitter, an online social networking and microblogging service, was born in 2006.
+Interestingly, it has emerged as one of the most popular mediums of influence in a short period.
+This service is sometimes described as an ‘SMS of Internet’.
+Like any other internet-based service, this amenity has both positives and negatives.
+To judge the relevance of any such service, it is also important to check the category of users using it and their approach.
+Particularly in the Indian context, the ‘idea of Twitter’ is getting defeated and becoming more a bane than a boon.

-On May 16, 2014, the world’s biggest democracy and Asia’s rapidly rising power, India announced results of history’s longest and biggest multiparty democratic elections.
-Held in nine phases spreading across April-May 2014, the country chose to bring in power the government of Narendra Damodardas Modi, leader of the Bhartiya Janata Party (BJP)- known for his unconventional but successful policies.
+On May 16, 2014, India, the world’s biggest democracy and Asia’s rapidly rising power, announced the results of history’s longest and biggest multiparty democratic elections.
+Held in nine phases across April and May 2014, the country chose to bring in power the government of Narendra Damodardas Modi, leader of the Bhartiya Janata Party (BJP)—known for his unconventional but successful policies.

 • JuD-FIF